How German composers took the world by storm

 Composers from East Germany and West Germany

-While many German composers are from the former West German region, there are also several great East German composers that often get forgotten.
-In the period of separation, the music tastes within the East and West noticeably changed, but classical music largely remained the same.
+While many German composers are from what was formerly West Germany, there are also several great East German composers that are often forgotten.
+During the period of separation, the music tastes within the East and West changed noticeably, but classical music largely remained the same.
 Here's a little information on some of the greatest East and West German composers.

 East German composers

 Leo Spies, a German born in Moscow, studied at the Berlin University of the Arts and went on to become a world-class composer and conductor.
-Spies was particularly active in the German city of Berlin, where he made a name for himself in the theatre industry.
+Spies was particularly active in the German city, where he made a name for himself in the theatre industry.

 West German composers

-After the Second World War, many West German composers came up with new works inspired by the tragedies that came before them, and the hope that the future held.
+After the Second World War, many West German composers came up with new works inspired by recent tragedies and the hope that the future held.
 One of the great West German composers of the time was Gerda Herrmann, who was born in Bad Cannstatt in the 1930s.
 Herrmann grew up during the war, and witnessed terrible tragedies during her childhood.
 She went on to write more than 400 songs and inspired many young people to take up creative writing.

 Another great German composer from West Germany was Werner Eisbrenner, whose work is widely known from films of the early-to-mid 20th century.
 He was awarded the German Film Award (Lola) and was also a member of the jury at the first Berlin International Film Festival.